-Payments to the Government of Western Australia during the financial year included income tax equivalent payments totalling \$7.9 million and a dividend of \$14.7 million.
-Royalty payments to Australian Treasury, in terms of the agreement under which Gold Corporation mints and issues Australian legal tender coins, was \$5.4 million.
+Payments to the Government of Western Australia during the financial year included income tax equivalent payments totalling \$15.1 million and a dividend of \$20.7 million.
+The siegnorage royalty payment to Australian Treasury, in terms of the agreement under which Gold Corporation mints and issues Australian legal tender coins, was \$4.9 million.